ocaml/dune/doc/usage.rst

 When releasing a package using Dune in opam, there's nothing special to do.
 Dune generates a file called ``<package-name>.install`` at the root of the project.
-This contains a list of files to install, and Opam reads it in order to perform the installation.
+This contains a list of files to install, and opam reads it in order to perform the installation.

 Manually
 --------